blob42/codegpt-ng.nvim/README.md

 })
 ```

-### Overriding Command Definitions
+## Override Commands

-The configuration table `commands` can be used to override command configurations.
+The configuration table `commands` can be used to override existing commands or create new ones.
+The overridden commands are merged with the default configuration.

 ```lua
 commands = {